Peace to the Gods and Goddesses of the foundation;

 “Again I will build thee, and thou shalt be built, O virgin of Israel: thou shalt again be adorned with thy tabrets, and shalt go forth in the dances of them that make merry” (Jeremiah 31: 3, 4).

-And if the real children of Israel and people of Zion were black people, as has been explained in The Reason for Black Suffering and The Seed of Abraham then we see that the love of God has always been for black people, and that the black woman has always had a special place in his heart.
+And if the real children of Israel and people of Zion were Black people, as has been explained in The Reason for Black Suffering and the Problem with Black Hebraism then we see that the love of God has always been for Black people, and that the Black woman has always had a special place in his heart.

 Indeed, he said through the prophet Hosea, “behold, I will allure her, and bring her vineyards from thence, and the valley of Achor [valley of tribulation] for a door of hope: and she shall sing there, as in the days of her youth” (Hosea 2: 14, 15; emphasis mine).